 The structure is placed in the only left free area on the property in the forest next to Madrid.
 In sequence with the studio’s reoccurring compositions, the construction is sunk into the soil.
 It also has a very precise ranking, because the architectors José Seglas and Lucía Cano desire the studio to remain little: The headquarters consists of one space, which is only approximately 70 m2, 3,8 meters in width extending along 20 meters with a height of about 2.4 meters – 1,1 of which are below the bottom – the office can only be entered via stairs on the north flank.
 The south-facing round wall is formed from a 110mm dense, insulated fiberglass and polyester wrap, showing shadow from natural daylight, while the north-facing border presents a view outside via its 20mm thick, curved glass made of translucent acrylic.

 Architects combined urbanization and nature in such a non-standard solution

 There is also the Monfragüe Nature Reserve, recognized as a national park.
-In between the "wild" nature walks you can offer a visit to the quarter of Caceres watchtowers, walk through the medieval cobbled streets and stop in Badajoz, a historic area with architecture monuments in the Arab style.
+In between the "wild" nature walks you can offer to visit the quarter of Caceres watchtowers, walk through the medieval cobbled streets and stop in Badajoz, a historic area with architectural monuments in the Arab style.

-These places often become a discovery even for the Spaniards themselves: many of the native people not only haven’t been there, but haven’t even heard about.
-For newcomers such unusual attractions discover the country from the other unknown side.
+These places often become a discovery even for the Spaniards themselves: many of the native people not only haven’t been there but haven’t even heard about them.
+For newcomers, such unusual attractions discover the country from the other unknown side.